-Measuring emotions in news and social media coverage is essential when investigating trends and differing perceptions of various stakeholder groups. webLyzard detects emotions with affective computing algorithms that classify and sort search results along multiple emotional dimensions such as Joy, Trust, Anger and Fear.
-Through color coding, these dimensions can be used to enrich visualizations such as tag clouds and geographic maps.
+Emotion detection algorithms for news and social media coverage help to investigate trends and differing perceptions of various stakeholder groups. webLyzard detects emotions with affective computing algorithms that classify and sort search results along multiple emotional dimensions such as Joy, Trust, Anger and Fear.
+Translated into color coding, these dimensions enrich visualizations such as tag clouds and geographic maps.

-Affective models used for opinion mining differ in their goals and complexity.
+Affective models for opinion mining differ in their goals and complexity.
 Sentiment analysis, for example, classifies content streams into positive and negative expressions.
-It uses sentiment lexicons in conjunction with artificial intelligence-based machine learning methods to determine the polarity of sentences and documents.
-More complex affective models tend to be based on the work of psychologists.
+It uses sentiment lexicons together with artificial intelligence-based machine learning methods to determine the polarity of sentences and documents.
+More complex affective models consider the work of psychologists.
 They provide more fine-grained classifications into emotional categories.
-Many of these models also define sub-categories for a more nuanced representation that considers the intensity of the expressed emotion.
-The following figure compares two popular affective models that can guide the automated classification of human emotions, Robert Plutchik’s Wheel of Emotions and Erik Cambria’s Hourglass of Emotions.
+Many of these models also define sub-categories for a more nuanced representation.
+A common distinction is the intensity of the expressed emotion.
+The following figure compares two popular affective models that can guide the automated classification of human emotions.
+On the left, the figure shows Robert Plutchik’s Wheel of Emotions, next to Erik Cambria’s Hourglass of Emotions.

 Tailored Models for Data-Driven Communications

 Even the most granular affective models combined with sophisticated machine learning approaches do not address the inherent problem that an organization’s strategic positioning goals will often deviate from existing affective models.
 Certain emotions such as “Joy” and “Trust” represent desirable associations for most brands.
 Specific communicative goals, however, are carefully formulated by communications managers and marketing professionals.
 They are typically not restricted to emotions, but can also include desired associations with concepts such “innovation” and “big data”.
 At the same time, it is equally important to detect undesired aspects of the coverage.
-Neither the desired nor the undesired aspects correspond to generic frameworks.
+Neither the desired nor the undesired aspects correspond to general frameworks.
 They stem from the specific competitive position of an organization.
-The webLyzard Stakeholder Dialogue and Opinion Model (WYSDOM) takes this specific position into account by complementing emotion detection with a tailored success metric that is regularly updated in line with an organization’s evolving communication goals.
+The webLyzard Stakeholder Dialogue and Opinion Model (WYSDOM) takes this specific position into account by complementing emotion detection with a tailored success metric.
+Regular updates align this metric with an organization’s evolving communication goals.

 Emotion Detection Roadmap